Evaluation and Improvement of Fault Detection for Large Language Models: Empirical Results

 \subsection{RQ1: Prediction Confidence}

-First, we check whether LLMs can confidently predict the data in our studied tasks.
+First, as most fault detection methods rely on prediction confidence, we check whether LLMs can confidently predict the data in our studied tasks.
 Figure~\ref{fig:rq1_confidence} depicts the distribution~(number of data in each confidence interval) of the prediction confidence produced by LLMs, where we set the number of intervals $M$ as 30.
-The first conclusion we can draw is that the series of GPT models are more confident with their predictions than the series of LLaMA models.
-On average, the confidence of LLaMA, CodeLLaMA, GPT3.5, and GPT4 on these four datasets are 0.5338, 0.6993, 0.7701, and 0.8727, respectively.
-Comparing the accuracy of LLMs and their average confidence~(which is a notion of miscalibration~\cite{guo2017calibration}), we found that existing LLMs are not well-calibrated.
-For example, for CodeLLaMA on the clone detection task, the accuracy and average confidence are 49\% and 0.758, respectively.
-This means CodeLLaMA is overconfident with its prediction even though it has poor performance.
-Overall, except for sentiment analysis, LLMs are overconfident in the other three tasks with 21.36\% higher confidence than the true accuracy.
-Besides, ECE demonstrated that GPT4 is better calibrated than other LLMs in all our considered tasks.
-The Reliability diagrams~\cite{guo2017calibration} that visualize the model calibration can be found in Appendix~\ref{sec:appendix}.
+The first conclusion is that GPT4 has the most confidence in its predictions compared to other LLMs.
+On average, the confidence of DeepSeekCoder, LLaMA3, GPT3.5, and GPT4 on these four datasets are 81.72\%, 59.15\%, 77.01\%, and 87.27\%, respectively.
+Comparing the accuracy of LLMs and their average confidence~(which is a notion of miscalibration~\cite{guo2017calibration}), we found that our LLMs are not well-calibrated to these four tasks.
+For example, for DeepSeekCoder on the clone detection task, the accuracy and average confidence are 69.4\% and 94.61\%, respectively.
+This means DeepSeekCoder is overconfident with its prediction even though it has poor performance.
+Overall, except for TagMyNews, LLMs are overconfident in the other three tasks with 16.78\% higher confidence than the true accuracy.
 Additionally, the results show that prediction confidence is concentrated in certain ranges for many cases.
 For example, for the clone detection - GPT3.5, confidence only falls into four ranges.
 This means the model has similar confidence to many different inputs, in turn, the output-based fault detection methods~(e.g., MaxP) could produce similar uncertainty scores to these inputs.

-Considering the other two cases that have poor performance reported in Table~\ref{tab:datasets}, CodeLLaMA for problem classification and LLaMA for TagMyNews.
-We found they have confused confidence on these tasks as shown in Figure~\ref{fig:pc_llama} and Figure~\ref{fig:tmn_llama}.
-For instance, in Figure~\ref{fig:pc_llama}, the most frequent confidence score is 0.5, and in Figure~\ref{fig:tmn_llama}, there are no confidence scores that are higher than 0.8.
-This phenomenon indicates that CodeLLaMA and LLaMA cannot handle problem classification and news classification tasks at all.